 Discover Card debt settlement programs.

 While Discover Card has a reputation of being difficult to get credit card assistance from, they do offer some hardship type services and also debt settlement programs to certain customers.
 Note that if you don’t pay them on time or proactively notify them of your financial challenges, then Discover will aggressively pursue unpaid bills.
-The company will often send the balances to collection agencies, in particular Zwicker and Associates and a few others.
+The company will often send the balances to collection agencies, in particular Zwicker and Associates PC.

 Examples of Discover Card debt settlement programs

-You can work with a debt settlement organization or try dealing with the company yourself.
-Discover can be contacted at (866) 567-1660.
+You can work with a debt settlement organization or try dealing with the company yourself. customer service representatives can be a starting point of contact, but it is often necessary to ask for a supervisor or to escalte the issue.
+Discover Card can be contacted at (866) 567-1660.